dflocher/rydopt/docs/api/gates.rst

 Rydberg Gate Systems
 --------------------

-The Rydberg gate systems describe gates that make use of the Rydberg interaction.
-They implement in addition to the methods from the :class:`GateSystem <rydopt.protocols.GateSystem>` protocol, the methods from the :class:`RydbergSystem <rydopt.protocols.RydbergSystem>` protocol.
-This allows to determine the time spent in the Rydberg state.
+Rydberg gate systems describe gates that make use of the Rydberg interaction.
+In addition to the methods from the :class:`GateSystem <rydopt.protocols.GateSystem>` protocol, they implement the methods from the :class:`RydbergSystem <rydopt.protocols.RydbergSystem>` protocol.
+This allows one to determine the time spent in Rydberg states.

-The different classes defer by the number of atoms and the conceptual atomic arrangement.
-An object can be constructed by
+The different classes below differ by the number of atoms and the conceptual atomic arrangement.
-specifying:
+An object is constructed by specifying:

 1. the specific physical setting, i.e., the Rydberg-interaction strengths between the atoms, and the Rydberg-state decay rate.